SnowCharmQ/DPL/README.md

 <br/>

-This is the implementation of the Difference-aware Personalized Learning (DPL) method proposed in our paper accepted by **ACL 2025 Findings**.
+This is the implementation of the Difference-aware Personalization Learning (DPL) method proposed in our paper accepted by **ACL 2025 Findings**.

 ![DPL Framework](fig/framework.jpg)